iandailis/Palettizer/README.md

 # Palettizer

-Generates SystemVerilog modules that store a compressed image into inferred M9K on-chip memory.
+Generates SystemVerilog modules that store a palettized image into inferred M9K on-chip memory.

-I created this tool because I saw so many people store their sprite and background data with raw pixel values, causing either low resolution or very long compile times, and that just pained me.
-This tool generates SystemVerilog modules that output beautiful pictures with low compile times, efficient compression, and easy integration.

 # How to use: